What Happens After a Home Buyer's Offer is Accepted?

-When you initially sign a purchase offer, you might not think ahead about what happens after a home buyers offer is accepted.
-You're just anxious and patiently hoping for good news.
+When you initially sign a purchase offer, you might not think ahead about what happens after a home buyer's offer is accepted.
+You're likely just anxious and patiently hoping for good news.

-When your agent finally does call, you might hear the tinge of excitement in your real estate agent's voice when she says your purchase offer has been accepted by the seller.
+When your agent finally does call, you might hear the tinge of excitement in your real estate agent's voice as they tell you that your purchase offer has been accepted by the seller.
 No matter how many times an agent delivers this news to a home buyer, it's always a thrill for the agent.
 It's probably a big relief for you, too, to hear that you got the house you wanted, and all those waves of anxiety may seem to dissipate.
 It's hard to be patient and wait for such important news.

-So, go ahead, pour the chilled champagne, go out to dinner to celebrate, do whatever things you like to do when you get good news and feel like your life is finally on the right path.
+So, go ahead, pour the chilled champagne and go out to dinner to celebrate.
 Come the following day, nobody wants to burst this bubble of excitement, much less your agent, but the fact is you're not quite there yet.
-The reality is getting your offer accepted is only the beginning.
+Now the real fun begins.

 Depending on where you live, in many parts of the country, your home buying process is just getting started.
-You may have a home inspection to complete, perhaps you will conduct other types of inspections, and your lender will order an appraisal and start processing your loan.
+You may have a home inspection to complete, and perhaps you will conduct other types of inspections.
+Your lender will order an appraisal and start processing the loan.
 All of these things could morph into some form of a renegotiation or adjustments to your transaction, including not buying the home at all by canceling the sale.

 3 Things That Can go Wrong After a Purchase Offer is Accepted